PERMAPOG/demoRepo/README.md

 Gateway Setup

     Configure gateway's LoRa packet forwarder to chirpstack server using ssh or by connecting to its 2.4 GHz WLAN interface.
+    Configure the Antenna gain to your specific specs.

 Testing and Verification